 So this one goes out to all the people out there that absolutely despise the concept of having shelves above or around their toilets, just cluttering up their invaluable toilet space that they need for some reason known only to them and God.
 You could use a basket with a lid instead of a shelf.
 Just place that bad boy by the toilet, and store anything you need in there.

-You could, for instance, put those towels and toilet paper refills in their.
+You could, for instance, put those towels and toilet paper refills in there.
 It's just a great way to make use of space in a way that is both efficient and aesthetic.

 Suction Cups Everywhere